 In this increasingly hot and humid New York summer, people are in danger of heatstroke.
 With symptoms such as dizziness, nausea and vomiting, headaches, racing heartbeat, rapid breathing, confusion, and slurred speech, heatstroke is a serious medical emergency.

-F.A.B LLC Homecare Services, a provider of home care services in Brooklyn, New York, offers these tips to help you avoid heatstroke.
+F.A.B LLC Homecare Services, a provider of home care services in New York City, New York, offers these tips to help you avoid heatstroke.

 If you are feeling tired, give yourself the chance to take a break.
 Don’t push yourself too hard.
 Remember, the symptoms of heatstroke include cramps or muscle weakness, dizziness, shallow breathing, and headaches.
 So, if you feel any of these symptoms, make sure to rest even if it’s just for a few minutes.